Wellington East Girls' College: Buildings and grounds

 Wellington East Girls' College shares with Wellington College the administration of the Gifford Observatory.

 The architecture of the original building is interwar stripped classical.
-The grand main building has a Category I listing in the New Zealand Historic Places Trust Register.
+The grand main building is registered by Heritage New Zealand as a Category 1 Historic Place.

 In 2011, earthquake strengthening work was begun on the building, but was halted when engineers found it to meet just 17% of the national building standard (the minimum for existing buildings is 34%).
 The building, which was built in 1924, was empty until late 2014, when work restarted with the aim of replacing the building.
 The redevelopment project was to keep the façade of the old heritage building while a new multi-storey block was built behind it.

 The old block held nine classrooms (not including the music department) which held 250 pupils, as well as the library, staffroom and offices.

 After the closure of the Main Block, areas previously housed inside the building were forced to relocate.
 The Mathematics department, along with the School Office, Student Services Centre, Hauora Centre, and the Senior Management offices were all relocated to "The Village"; a set of pre-fabricated buildings on the old lower netball courts.
 When the new building opened the prefabs were removed and this area became a car park.
 The music department was located in a portion of the Main Block still usable until its demolition in 2014; it then moved to pre-fabricated buildings located on the top field.
 It is soon to be joined by another set of pre-fabricated buildings, which will house the Art Department until completion of renovation on the South Wing (built in 1966).

 Most buildings on the school site are being redeveloped in some way or another.
 In 2016, the Sports Centre saw strengthening and repainting.
 The baths, which since construction in 1958 have already witnessed the removal of the diving pool (replaced by the Special Needs Unit), have undergone total reconstruction.
 The outdoor swimming pool has been covered over.
 Seemingly, the only buildings on site left untouched by the redevelopment will be the East Wing (built 1956) and the Science Block (Opened 1985).

 In April 2019 the new Matairangi block opened, providing open-plan learning spaces, a new library, canteen, art studios, food technology rooms, music facilities and a media suite, along with a Maori learning space or Wharenui.
 The school, with this new building, is now able to cater to approximately 1250 students.